Taste the Rare

 That’s what we do when we eat chocolate.
 Like all seeds, the cacao seed is full of life giving energy (and tastes of nothing much prior to fermentation).
 Pure chocolate is pure superfood.

 Wild, tribal, native, always organic, Original Beans cacaos are the world's rarest.
 Together with growers, trade and manufacture we discover, select, plant, grow, harvest, ferment, dry, store, ship, clean, roast, grind, conch and temper these beans.
-We taste and test them with the best quality assurance system and grade them under the Sourced As Original Beans Standard.
+We taste and test them with the best quality assurance system and grade them under the Craft Cacao Standard.

-Our cane sugar comes from La Felsina, a leading organic and fairtrade cane sugar mill.
-"Raw" means that this sugar has not been carbonated or decolorized.
-Thus it still contains all the important minerals of sugar cane.
-Cane sugar has 40% less impact on the world's climate than beet sugar which is mostly used in chocolates.
+Our raw cane sugar comes from La Felsina, a leading organic and fairtrade cane sugar mill.
+"Raw" cane sugar has not been carbonated or decolorized and retains all the important minerals.
+Cane sugar has a 30% lower CO2 footprint than beet sugar (if no rainforest has been cleared to plant it!).